Pentium D logo as of 2006 |

 You can (almost) always upgrade your memory or get speedier storage in the future when your computer starts to "feel slow" (and they all do after a while).
 More memory and speedy storage helps any PC feel faster because you spend less time waiting for stuff to happen.
 Upgrading to a faster processor isn't an option for most mortals, unless they are familiar with the pain of unhooking heat sinks and spreading thermal paste. : A system that is the fastest in its class when you buy it will continue to feel faster longer than a system that is merely adequate when you buy it.
 You want a quad-core processor if you're the type that likes to keep 150 browser tabs open while you check your IM, email, Twitter, and Facebook simultaneously, and then want to do photo editing work in Photoshop or play 3D intensive games on top of that.
 If all you're doing is puttering around the Web and don't expect anything strenuous from your PC aside from an emotional Angry Birds session, a dual-core processor is sufficient.

-You have read this article Intel with the title Quad Core Vs Dual Core CPUs.
-You can bookmark this page URL http://metroplexbbq.blogspot.com/2012/10/quad-core-vs-dual-core-cpus.html.
+with the title Quad Core Vs Dual Core CPUs.
+You can bookmark this page URL https://metroplexbbq.blogspot.com/2012/10/quad-core-vs-dual-core-cpus.html.
 Thanks!

 No comment for "Quad Core Vs Dual Core CPUs"